 Every other day

 If you fall into this category, you will also want to shampoo every other day.
 You want to make sure you are keeping your hair clean and moisturized at the same time.
-Wavy hair and loose curls need moisture to keep them free of frizz, so you don’t wind up looking like a frizzy poodle.
+Wavy hair and lose curls need moisture to keep them free of frizz, so you don’t wind up looking like a frizzy poodle.
 However, you also don’t want to over wash loose curls because that can also strip them of their natural oils and still make them look frizzy.

 Normal hair means you may have a combination of different hair textures or perhaps your hair in fine, but also has a wavy texture.
 If this is the case, you will also want to fall somewhere in the middle and wash it every other day.
-This will ensure you are not over-washing or under washing.
+This will ensure you are not over-washing or under-washing.
 You will also want to make sure the shampoo you choose does not have any sulfates or other harsh chemicals that will strip your combination hair.

 Super Thick Hair